Executive Summary

 Next Steps

-The Autonomous SOC is operational today.
+The autonomous SOC is operational today.
 Organizations relying on manual triage and static playbooks will fall further behind as alert volumes grow, talent gaps widen, and adversaries accelerate.

 Measure alert-to-investigation ratio, MTTR, false positive rate, and analyst utilization.
-These baselines quantify the gap an Autonomous SOC platform must close.
+These baselines quantify the gap an autonomous SOC platform must close.

 Identify which security tools generate the highest alert volumes and which require cross-stack correlation.
 This determines which platform capabilities matter most.

-Request a Proof-of-Concept
+Request a proof-of-concept

 Evaluate Morpheus AI against your actual alert data.
 The platform’s value is measurable: investigation time, false positive reduction, and analyst hours recovered.